Search Fiverr, Google or your favorite marketing/business forum, and you’ll find countless copywriters. The web is crawling with them.

 Doesn’t matter how good it looks.
 Doesn’t matter how grammatically correct it is.
 Hell, doesn’t even matter how well it’s written.
 When put to the ultimate test, up against the market, it simply does not sell.

 Avoid hacks at all costs.
-If the content on your website does not grab attention, hold interest, stoke desire, and demand action… it’s useless.
+If the content on your website does not grab attention, hold interest, stoke desire, and compel action… it’s useless.

 You should always expect to pay a healthy sum for a great copywriter.
 But this is where a lot of business owners get into trouble.
 They know how important copywriters are.
 So they’re willing to pay the big bucks.